 Move is the Bluetooth extension of our award-winning TMA-2 headphones - built from a decade of development with music professionals.

-With Bluetooth 5.0 +40 hours of playback it’s the ideal choice for listening on-the go or at home.
+With our critically acclaimed audio performance and Bluetooth 5.0 +40 hours of playback it’s the ideal choice for listening on-the go or at home.
 Part of the TMA-2 modular headphone system, renowned for its sturdy build and responsible design - Designed to last.

 Premium modular Bluetooth headphones with critically acclaimed sound performance from our professional TMA-2 Studio line, balancing punchy bass and clear, highly detailed sound representation.
 With Bluetooth 5.0, +40 hours of playback and highly comfortable vegan leather earpads, it’s the ideal choice for listening on-the go or at home.